 Section 8: Includes Radioactivity and Nuclear Energy

-There is also an optional topic which students can choose, we offer Astrophysics or Engineering Physics.
+There is then an optional topic.
+We currently offer Astrophysics or Engineering Physics.

 The practical skills assessment involves performing a second series of six experiments in class time which are assessed.